top of page

 A Note on Preparation

 While no prior sailing experience is required, we do recommend that you try sailing at least once before joining Quest.
-Life at sea is very different from life on land: for 50 days we will be navigating two of the harshest routes in the world, on a vessel that is always in motion.
+Life at sea is very different from life on land: for 45 days we will be navigating one of the harshest routes in the world, on a vessel that is always in motion.
 Experiencing even a short sail beforehand will give you a sense of what to expect and help ensure you are ready — both physically and mentally.

 Physical & Mental Fitness

-Sailing the Northwest and Northeast Passages is not a cruise — it is a true expedition.
+Sailing the Northwest Passage is not a cruise — it is a true expedition.
 You don’t need to be an athlete, but you should be in good overall health and prepared for long days, unpredictable weather, and the challenges of life at sea.
 Tasks such as climbing ladders, moving around a rocking vessel, standing watch at odd hours, and helping with sails or lines will all be part of daily life.

 Equally important is mental resilience.
 We will be at sea for extended periods, often far from outside contact or comfort.
 Flexibility, teamwork, and a positive spirit are essential — these qualities are just as valuable on board as physical ability.